 - It’s super important to document client approvals/change requests for future reference to avoid any issues down the road.
 Even if your clients have provided verbal approvals, add a comment in the relevant area that recaps their approval/change request.
 You want everything documented–and the comments feature is the perfect tool for doing so.

-- Comments on “Planner Only” checklists will only be visible to your organization members, and only those members will receive notifications regarding comments on those checklists–making those areas a perfect place to utilize comments for internal communications.
-(The same goes for planner-only style guides and any tools that are still in planner prep mode)
+- Comments on “Team Members Only” checklists will only be visible to your organization members, and only those members will receive notifications regarding comments on those checklists–making those areas a perfect place to utilize comments for internal communications.
+(The same goes for team-member-only style guides and any tools that are still in preparation mode)

 - Comment notifications are also based on individual user settings, so if the mother of the bride doesn’t have permission to access vendors, she won’t receive notifications regarding comments left on vendor records.

 - Every now and then, I’ll have clients who are too tech averse (or simply too busy) to log into Aisle Planner on a regular basis.
 That’s totally fine–I’ll schedule regular check-ins and manage the details on my end, marking tasks off once the client has completed them.
 In other words, even if I can’t get clients to log into Aisle Planner regularly, I can at least make the most of comments section for myself and my team.
 Comments can act as internal reminders and status updates.